skienzmatishun/rippreport/content/p/queen-bee/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: The political coalition controlling Fairhope engineered massive salary increases and backroom land deals for their own gain.
+Settlement documents and meeting minutes reveal millions in wasted taxpayer dollars funneled to favored law firms.
+Read on to see how the local establishment lines its own pockets.
 ---
 Fairhope you made the biggest mistake voters could make, you let the bees eat the honey.
 Only 15% of the registered voters decided who would become Mayor of Fairhope.